wpdispensary/dispensary-tinctures/README.txt

 3. Activate the plugin and enjoy!

 == Changelog ==

+= 1.6.0 =
+* Added Tinctures category to the eCommerce add-on's single item display in `admin/wpd-tinctures-functions.php`
+* Removed extra `}` in the Tinctures helper functions in `admin/wpd-tinctures-functions.php`
+* Updated text strings for localization in `admin/wpd-tinctures-functions.php`
+* Updated `.pot` file with new text strings for localization in `languages/wpd-tinctures.pot`
+* WordPress Coding Standards updates and General code cleanup

 = 1.5.0 =
 * Added 2 helper functions `get_wpd_tinctures_prices_simple` and `wpd_tinctures_prices_simple` in `admin/wpd-tinctures-functions.php`